qe201020335/HRCounter/README.md

 1. Make sure all the required mods are working correctly
 2. Download and extract the files into `Beat Saber/Plugins/`
 3. Run the game once
-4. Follow the instruction below to add your feed link in the auto generated config file `Beat Saber/UserData/HRCounter.json`
+4. Depend on your devices, follow the instructions below to configure the auto generated config file.
 5. Run the game and enable this counter in Counter+'s counter configuration page

+The config file is at `Beat Saber/UserData/HRCounter.json`

 ## DATA SOURCES
 ### Pulsoid
 1. Open your pulsoid [widgets configuration page](https://pulsoid.net/ui/configuration).
 2. Copy the link behine `Feed reference` in the **Advanced** section at the bottom of the page.
-3. Paste this link in the config file.
+3. Paste this link in the config file as `"FeedLink": "https://pulsoid.net/v1/api/feed/..."`.
+4. Set the value of `DataSource` to `"WebRequest"`.

 Notice: The link should start with `https://pulsoid.net/v1/api/feed/...`.

+### HypeRate
+1. In the HypeRate app on your phone or watch, there is the session ID, which is also the few digits at the end of your overlay link.
+2. Change the value of `HypeRateSessionID` to yours in the config file.
+3. Set the value of `DataSource` to `"HypeRate"`.

+For example, if your overlay link is `https://app.hyperate.io/7398`, then your session ID is `7398`.

+## HR MONITORS

+### BLE Compatible HR Monitor
+1. Download [Pulsoid](https://pulsoid.net/) on your phone and set up heart rate broadcast.
+2. Follow instruction for Pulsoid [above](#Pulsoid).

 ### Galaxy Watch
 1. Use [HeartRateToWeb](https://github.com/loic2665/HeartRateToWeb) and [this](https://galaxystore.samsung.com/geardetail/tUhSWQRbmv) app on your watch.